nrel-market-mapper/nrel-market-mapper/README.md

 ```
 The `NrelService.new` creates a PORO that allows us to easily make API calls to
 NREL's endpoints within the application.
 Two of the endpoints that we can hit are
 the index endpoint and summaries endpoint.
-In this case we are hitting the summaries
+In the case below, we are hitting the summaries
 endpoint, passing in a hash for the minimum date and maximum date which represent
-the start and end for 2016 in this case.
+the start and end of 2016.

 The code: